 A critical message for all owners of wooden stringed instruments

-This harsh winter has been brutal on acoustic instruments.
+This past winter was especially brutal on acoustic instruments.
 The problem is that the constant heat in our homes dries the air in the room.
 If your instruments are on a stand, make sure the instrument is not near a heater vent.
 If your instrument is hanging on the wall, take it down, put it in the case until the weather changes.
 The best thing is… MORE

 Marty Lanham & the Nashville Guitar Company